 A gruesome tale

 Judith was a widow from the Jewish city of Bethulia.
-When Holofernes, the general of the Assyrian army, beseiged her city, Judith took matters into her own hands.
+When Holofernes, the general of the Assyrian army, besieged her city, Judith took matters into her own hands.
 She entered the enemy camp pretending she was delivering Holofernes information that would ensure his victory.

 “Holofernes was so enchanted with her”, accounts recalled, “that he drank far more wine than he had drunk on any other day in his life”.
 It was then that Holofernes collapsed into a drunken stupor, and Judith seized the moment.
 She prayed the following words: